Historical Football Kits

 The club’s remarkable debut, which led to their nickname, “Proud Preston,” could not be sustained.
 In 1901 they were relegated although they returned as Division Two champions in 1904.
 In the four seasons before the First World War, North End were relegated, promoted, relegated and promoted yet again.

 After the war, North End struggled to stay in the First Division although they did reach the FA Cup final in 1922.
 Relegated in 1925, they were back in Division One in 1934.
-They were Cup finalists again in 1937 and the following year, they won the competition for the second time.
+They were Cup finalists again in 1937 and preston north end crest 1933the following year, they won the competition for the second time.

 After the Second World War the legendary figure of locally born Tom Finney dominated Deepdale but it was an era of near misses.
 Preston were runners-up in the League in 1953 and 1958, and reached the FA Cup Final in 1954.
 When Finney retired in 1960 the impact was immediate and North End were relegated the following season.
-In 1964 they narrowly missed out on promotion and reached the FA Cup final yet again but this was to be the last swansong of a club that could no longer compete with the rising big city sides.
+In 1964 they narrowly missed out on promotion and reached the FA Cup final yet again but this was to preston north end crest 1974be the last swan song of a club that could no lpreston north end crest 1975onger compete with the rising big city sides.

-Since 1996, Preston have revived their fortunes and rose to Nationwide Division One in 2000.
-Since then they have featured twice in the play-offs and the prospects of returning to the top flight no longer seem as remote as they did in the mid 1980s.
+preston north end crest 1996After 1996 Preston's fortunes revived and they rose to Nationwide Division One (second tier) in 2000.
+They featured twice in the play-offs and the prospects of returning to the top flight no longer seemed as remote as they did in the mid 1980s.

 Sources